kubijaku/petrol_app/README.md

 # Petrol_app
-Application about actual petrol prices in Poland ( Cracow ).
+Application about actual petrol prices in Poland .